ava-labs/avalanchego/snow/engine/snowman/block/README.md

 - Frontier validation: Avalanche engine validates these summaries by requesting all connected node whether they support these state summaries.
 - State sync completion: Following state sync completion on VM side, Avalanche engine downloads data to ensure normal operations can be smoothly resumed.

-These phases are devised to stop a malicious actor from poisoning a VM with a crafted state summary or DoSsing it with an unavailable one.
-Similarly to Avalanche bootstrapping process, security is achieved by feeding state summaries to the VM only if a sufficiently high fraction of network stake has validated them.
+These phases are devised to stop a malicious actor from poisoning a VM with a crafted state summary or DoSing it with an unavailable one.
+Similar to Avalanche's bootstrapping process, security is achieved by feeding state summaries to the VM only if a sufficiently high fraction of network stake has validated them.

-In the following we details these phases.
+In the following we detail these phases.

 ### Frontier retrieval